 Amazon announced last December some big changes for FBA sellers using EFN or Pan-EU in the United Kingdom.
 The FBA operations of the mail-order giant are now – because of Brexit – divided into European and UK services.
 The European Fulfilment Network in the UK came to an end as well as the inventory transfers for Pan-European FBA between the EU and the UK.

 The European Fulfilment Network (EFN) allows FBA sellers to store their inventory in one of Amazon’s local Fulfilment Centres across Europe and fulfil all orders coming from all 5 European marketplaces from the same local inventory pool.

-From 1 January 2021, goods of EFN sellers storing in the UK will only be used for national order and no longer to fulfil orders from other EU marketplaces.
-This does not only mean a decrease of 446 million to 66 million potential customers, further having only one VAT ID will often no longer be enough as storing in a country always make a VAT registration mandatory.
+Since 1 January 2021, goods of EFN sellers storing in the UK are only used for national order and no longer to fulfil orders from other EU marketplaces.
+This does not only mean a decrease of 446 million to 66 million potential customers, further having only one VAT ID is often no longer enough as storing in a country always make a VAT registration mandatory.